-Many operational systems are moving from closed, or not interoperable systems and protocols (e.g. SCADA, Modbus, CIP), to open networks of internet connected devices which further expand the attack surface.
-Many of the vulnerabilities in IoT could be mitigated through a security-by-design approach; however several IoT devices today do not incorporate even basic security measures.
+Many operational systems are moving from closed, or not interoperable systems and protocols (e.g., SCADA, Modbus, CIP), to open networks of internet-connected devices that further expand the attack surface.
+Many of the vulnerabilities in IoT could be mitigated through a security-by-design approach.
+However, several IoT devices, today, do not incorporate even basic security measures.

-Security is critical to IoT's adoption, especially in AUTOPILOT, because we want to make sure we can "trust" data flowing between sensors, actuators, rules engines and other connected components of our architecture.
-Furthermore, when IoT's devices are used for AD (Autonomous Driving) functionalities, as addressed by the AUTOPILOT project, security aspects must be stressed because matters of safety and national security may be at stake.
+Security is critical to the adoption of IoT, especially in AUTOPILOT, because we want to make sure we can "trust" data flowing between sensors, actuators, rules engines and other connected components of our architecture.
+Furthermore, when IoT devices are used for AD (Autonomous Driving) functionalities, as addressed by the AUTOPILOT project, security aspects must be stressed because matters of safety and national security may be at stake.
 Autonomous vehicles, if used as a weapon, would cause substantial harm to people and societies.